-How to use action rhymes to build childhood development?
+How to use nursery rhymes with actions to build childhood development?

 Childhood Development and Action Rhymes

-There are so many ways that action rhymes help to build childhood development in a healthy way:
+There are so many ways that nursery rhymes with actions help to build childhood development in a healthy way:

 - Fine Motor Skills– Use the fingers and hands to build dexterity, eye-hand coordination, and finger isolation through movement.
 Encourage kids to follow along with the fine motor action rhymes listed above to improve dexterity and fine motor control.

 - Gross Motor Skills– Using the trunk, legs, and shoulders builds strength in the limbs and core muscle strength needed for attention and focus.
 Read more developing core strength through movement rhymes here.

 - Social/Emotional Development– Striving for independence, asserting ones independence, engaging with peers, and an emerging awareness of ones own body and a sense of awareness of others is developing and growing in the toddler and preschool years.
 Action rhymes in a group setting promote all of these areas.
 Encourage kids to connect with other children and adults by pairing up kids to perform action rhymes in small groups of kids.

 - Speech and Language Development– The toddler and preschool age sets are flourishing in language skills.
 There is a huge opportunity for developing and building skills through repetitive action rhymes.
 Children can be encouraged to develop these skills when encouraged to participate in verbal exchanges.
 Further promote communication skills by asking questions about the rhymes.